GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/working-with-noise/index.md

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/ODm7VrPRfwRm3hh8lWZg.png", alt="Noise distribution is based on budget.", width="512", height="147" %}

-Due to this, to maximize signal relative to noise, you should *scale up* each value before setting it as an aggregatable value—that is, multiply each value by a certain factor (while ensuring it stays within the contribution budget).
+Due to this, to maximize signal relative to noise, you should *scale up* each value before setting it as an aggregatable value—that is, multiply each value by a certain factor, the _scaling factor_, while ensuring it stays within the contribution budget.

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/P28EJ3mddaen0x7gLA0g.png", alt="Relative noise with and without scaling.", width="512", height="404" %}